jsartelle/dev-notes/src/site/notes/Development/Code review checklist.md

     - error handling
     - default to least access
     - handle missing env/config keys or request body parameters
+- throw Error objects instead of strings so that stack trace is available
 - when comparing two values, account for cases where both values may be null/undefined
     - in the example below, if `process.env.API_KEY` is not set, the happy path will be followed if `apiKey` is not provided in the body, which is probably not desired!
     - this could be fixed by checking `if (!apiKey || apiKey !== process.env.API_KEY)`